minipog/albumthese/README.md

 # albumthese ✨ - CLI Photo Gallery Generator

-**`albumthese`** is a small command-line interface (CLI) tool designed to quickly generate a responsive, modern, masonry-style photo gallery from a simple directory of images.
+**`albumthese`** is a small command-line interface (CLI) tool designed to quickly generate a responsive, modern, masonry-style photo gallery with an integrated lightbox from a simple directory of images.

 It leverages **`sharp`** for high-performance thumbnail creation.